symbioticfi/relay-contracts/README.md

 # Middleware Development Guide

 This repository provides a framework for developing middleware in a modular and extensible way.
-It leverages various base contracts and extensions to handle key functionalities such as operator management, access control, key storage, and timestamp capturing.
+It leverages various base contracts and extensions to handle key functionalities such as operator management, access control, key storage, timestamp capturing and stake to power calculation.

 ## Key Components: